AmsterdamUniversityPress/platform-documentation/distribution.md

 - Portico

 ## tip
 - resaving an issue retriggers the distribution of that issue.
 (Editing and then saving an issue is something the site admin can do).
 Simply resaving an article does _not_ trigger distribution.
+(This at least, is the current configuration of the AUP Edify instance).